sksanjay44/kebernates_assignment/README.txt

 4).
 You can access this application on any port you want to (it's your choice).

 5).
-This application is deploying tomcat server in kubernetes.
+This application is deploying tomcat server in kubernetes

+6)for a healthy relation devops play crucial role.